-- completekey readline name of a completion key, default to Tab - stdin alternate input file object, if not specified, sys.stdin is used - stdout alternate output file object, if not specified, sys.stdout is used - persistent_history_file file path to load a persistent cmd2 command history from - persistent_history_length max number of history items to write to the persistent history file - startup_script file path to a script to execute at startup - use_ipython should the "ipy" command be included for an embedded IPython shell - allow_cli_args if True, then cmd2.Cmd.init () will process command line arguments as either commands to be run or, if -t or --test are given, transcript files to run.
+- completekey readline name of a completion key, default to Tab - stdin alternate input file object, if not specified, sys.stdin is used - stdout alternate output file object, if not specified, sys.stdout is used - persistent_history_file file path to load a persistent cmd2 command history from - persistent_history_length max number of history items to write to the persistent history file - startup_script file path to a script to execute at startup - silence_startup_script if True, then the startup script's output will be suppressed.
+Anything written to stderr will still display. - include_py should the "py" command be included for an embedded Python shell - include_ipy should the "ipy" command be included for an embedded IPython shell - allow_cli_args if True, then cmd2.Cmd.init() will process command line arguments as either commands to be run or, if -t or --test are given, transcript files to run.
 This should be set to False if your application parses its own command line arguments. - transcript_files pass a list of transcript files to be run on initialization.
 This allows running transcript tests when allow_cli_args is False.
 If allow_cli_args is True this parameter is ignored. - allow_redirection If False, prevent output redirection and piping to shell commands.
 This parameter prevents redirection and piping, but does not alter parsing behavior.
-A user can still type redirection and piping tokens, and they will be parsed as such but they won't do anything. - multiline_commands list of commands allowed to accept multi-line input

-- terminators list of characters that terminate a command.
+A user can still type redirection and piping tokens, and they will be parsed as such but they won't do anything. - multiline_commands list of commands allowed to accept multi-line input - terminators list of characters that terminate a command.
 These are mainly intended for terminating multiline commands, but will also terminate single-line commands.
 If not supplied, the default is a semicolon.
-If your app only contains single-line commands and you want terminators to be treated as literals by the parser, then set this to an empty list. - shortcuts dictionary containing shortcuts for commands.
-If not supplied, then defaults to constants.DEFAULT_SHORTCUTS.
-If you do not want any shortcuts, pass an empty dictionary.
+If your app only contains single-line commands and you want terminators to be treated as literals by the parser, then set this to an empty list.